West Virginia Department of Education seeking partners for summer food program - NewsBreak

 West Virginia Department of Education seeking partners for summer food program

-CHARLESTON, WV (WOWK) — The West Virginia Department of Education (WVDE) is looking for organization partnerships to provide children with food and supervised activities in the summer.
+CHARLESTON, W.Va.
+(WOWK) — The West Virginia Department of Education (WVDE) is looking for organization partnerships to provide children with food and supervised activities in the summer.

 The WVDE says the Summer Food Service Program (SFSP) offers children vital resources when school is out of session, especially in low-income areas.
 County school districts, local governments and nonprofits can participate in SFSP.